LGBTQ people and military service: History

 In ancient Greece, the Sacred Band of Thebes was a military unit from 378 BCE which consisted of male lovers who were known for their effectiveness in battle.
 Same-sex love also occurred among the Samurai class in Japan, being practiced between an adult and a younger apprentice.

-However, homosexual behavior has been considered a criminal offense according to civilian and military law in most countries throughout history.
-There are various accounts of trials and executions of members of the Knights Templar in the fourteenth century and sailors during the Napoleonic Wars for homosexuality.
+However, homosexual behavior has been considered a criminal offense according to civilian and military law in some countries throughout history.
+There are various accounts of trials and executions of members of the Knights Templar in the fourteenth century and British sailors during the Napoleonic Wars for homosexuality.
 Official bans on gays serving in the military first surfaced in the early 20th century.
 The U.S. introduced a ban in a revision of the Articles of War of 1916 and the UK first prohibited homosexuality in the Army and Air Force Acts in 1955.
 However some nations, of which Sweden is the most well-known case, never introduced bans on homosexuality in the military, but issued recommendations on exempting homosexuals from military service.

 To regulate homosexuality in the U.S. military, physical exams and interviews were used to spot men with effeminate characteristics during recruitment.
+These exams included having wider hips and the absence of a gag reflex in prospective soldiers.
+Both of these physical characteristics could get a man disqualified from service.
 Many soldiers accused of homosexual behavior were discharged for being "sexual psychopaths", although the number of discharges greatly decreased during wartime efforts.

 The rationale for excluding gays and lesbians from serving in the military is often rooted in cultural norms and values and has changed over time.
 Originally, it was believed that gays were not physically able to serve effectively.
-The pervading argument during the 20th century focused more on military effectiveness.
+The most common argument during the later 20th century focused more on military effectiveness.
 And finally, more recent justifications include the potential for conflict between heterosexual and homosexual service members and possible "heterosexual resentment and hostility."

 Many countries have since revised these policies and allow gays and lesbians to openly serve in the military (e.g. Israel in 1993 and the UK in 2000).
-There are currently more than 30 countries, including nearly all of the NATO members which allow gays and lesbians to serve and around 10 more countries that do not outwardly prohibit them from serving.
+There are currently more than 30 countries, including nearly all NATO members, which allow gays and lesbians to serve, and around 10 more countries that do not outwardly prohibit them from serving.

 The U.S. was one of the last developed nations to overturn its ban on allowing gays, lesbians and bisexuals to openly serve in the military when it repealed the Don't Ask Don't Tell policy in 2010.